pavelkarpovich/ShortUrl/README.md

 ## Description
 By entering values of initial URL and alias and pressing button "Shorten URL" shortened link of type to the initial URL is created.
 Link [hostname]/[alias] redirects to the user's initial URL.
 Button "Copy URL" copies created URL to clipboard, button "Go to URL" opens a new tab with created link.
-Authentification based on login/password is impplemented.
+Authentification based on login/password is implemented.
 For authorized users links are saved and can be viewed by pressing "My URLs" button.
 There is a possibility to delete a link from the list.

 ## How to use
 Running ShortUrl application on local machine requires .NET 7 to be installed.